The Who, What, Where, When and Sometimes, Why.

 Risk-reducing salpingo-oophorectomy in women with a BRCA1 or BRCA2 inherited gene mutation

-The NCCN recommends women with a BRCA1 or BRCA2 inherited gene mutation have risk-reducing bilateral salpingo-oophorectomy between ages 35-40 (or after childbearing is complete) to lower the risk of ovarian cancer [39].
+The NCCN recommends women with a BRCA1 or BRCA2 inherited gene mutation have a risk-reducing bilateral salpingo-oophorectomy between ages 35-40 (or after childbearing is complete) to lower the risk of ovarian cancer [39].

 Women with a BRCA2 gene mutation tend to be diagnosed with ovarian cancer at a later age than women with a BRCA1 gene mutation [39].
-So, women with a BRCA2 mutation may delay risk-reducing bilateral salpingo-oophorectomy until ages 40-45 [39].
+So, women with a BRCA2 mutation may delay having a risk-reducing bilateral salpingo-oophorectomy until ages 40-45 [39].

-However, if a family member was diagnosed with ovarian cancer at a young age, risk-reducing bilateral salpingo-oophorectomy for women with a BRCA2 gene mutation may be recommended earlier [39].
+However, if a family member was diagnosed with ovarian cancer at a young age, a risk-reducing bilateral salpingo-oophorectomy for women with a BRCA2 gene mutation may be recommended earlier [39].

 Risk-reducing salpingo-oophorectomy in women with other inherited gene mutations that increase breast and ovarian cancer risk